 The CMI-PROMYS International Alliance, formed in 2013, is an expansion of the long standing PROMYS partnership with the Clay Mathematics Institute (CMI) which is generously funding the Scholarships.
-CMI-PROMYS Scholars will attend the regular session of PROMYS at Boston University (June 30 - August 10, 2013) and follow up their six weeks at PROMYS with participation in the one-week (August 11 - August 17, 2013) residential Oxford Masterclasses in Combinatorics, at Oxford University, England in which a number of PROMYS students and counselors will also be engaged.
-Professor David Conlon will run the Oxford Masterclasses.
+CMI-PROMYS Scholars will attend the regular session of PROMYS at Boston University and follow up their six weeks at PROMYS with participation in the one-week residential Oxford Masterclasses in Geometry, at Oxford University, England in which a number of PROMYS students and counselors will also be engaged.
+Professor Alexander Ritter will direct the Oxford Masterclasses.

 CMI-PROMYS scholars will first attend the six weeks of PROMYS at Boston University.
-They will then participate for a further week in the Oxford Masterclasses in Combinatorics at Oxford University, England.
-The Masterclasses will take place at Wadham College and will be directed by Professor David Conlon.
+They will then participate for a further week in the Oxford Masterclasses in Geometry at Oxford University, England.
+The Masterclasses will take place at Wadham College and will be directed by Professor Alexander Ritter.
 The Masterclasses will be similar in spirit to the activities at PROMYS.
-They will look closely at an advanced topic in Combinatorics, and will be accompanied by a series of guest lectures.
+They will look closely at advanced topics in Geometry and will be accompanied by a series of guest lectures.
 Please click here for photos of the 2013 Oxford Masterclasses and quotes from the participants.

-Participants in the Oxford Masterclasses will be housed in the Back Quad or the JCR Quad at Wadham College, Oxford University, and meals will be provided in the college refectory.
+Participants in the Oxford Masterclasses will be housed at Wadham College, Oxford University, and meals will be provided in Hall and in the college refectory.
 Oxford University requires that participants in the Oxford Masterclasses be at least 16 years of age at the start of the program.
 Please click here for a PDF giving details of accommodations and arrangements at Wadham College.

 Wadham College is the academic home of some 55 Fellows, about 130 - 150 graduate students, and about 450 undergraduates.
 The college celebrated its four hundredth anniversary in 2010.